 But sometimes you can’t escape stress, and in these times you can support your digestive system.
 Here are some tips for gut-brain support.

-• take care of your gut with probiotic-full fermented foods and beverages to strengthen not only your digestive system but to also help reduce the symptoms of anxiety and depression.
-Water kefir, milk kefir, kombucha, sauerkraut and other fermented foods should be added to your diet.
+1. Take care of your gut with probiotic-full fermented foods and beverages to strengthen not only your digestive system but to also help reduce the symptoms of anxiety and depression.
+Water kefir, milk kefir, kombucha, sauerkraut, coconut yogurt and other fermented foods should be added to your diet.

 Choosing to improve the health of your gut is also a choice to improve your mental health.